theivyzhang/theivyzhang.github.io/_pages/about.md

 Moving forward, I’m especially excited about using social computing and machine learning to study real-world behavioral patterns, including applications in **youth mental health**, **digital well-being**, and **community-centered mental health support**.

-At Dartmouth, my research was generously supported by multiple fundings, including the [Dartmouth Neukom Institute for Computational Science](https://neukom.dartmouth.edu/funding/students/neukom-scholars-program) and the [James O. Freedman Presidential Scholarship](https://students.dartmouth.edu/ugar/research/programs/presidential-scholars).
-I have also completed a rigorous curriculum, including eight graduate-level CS courses, and earned five academic citations for excellence in CS coursework.

-Outside of academics, I enjoy crocheting, running, skiing, and scuba diving, and I have been playing the cello for 13 years.
+Outside of academics, I enjoy crocheting, running, baking, skiing, and scuba diving, and I have been playing the cello for 13 years.

 ------
 <br>